OpenNebula/docs/source/management_and_operations/capacity_planning/scheduling.rst

     DISK [0]: IMAGE [0] from DATASTORE [1] requires CLUSTER [101]
     NIC [0]: NETWORK [1] requires CLUSTER [100]

-These automatic requirements are added to any additional ones included in the Virtual Machine template.
+These automatic requirements are added to any additional requirement included in the Virtual Machine template.
 There is also an implicit requirement that a resource needs to meet, it needs to have enough capacity to run the VM.

 .. warning:: Any Host belonging to a given cluster **must** be able to access any System or Image Datastore defined in that cluster.